Footnotes

 TEXT: “30” in left margin.

-According to the minutes of the meetings, JS “said the reason of these remarks being made was, that some little thing was circulating in the Society, that some persons were not going right in laying hands on the sick, &c.”
+According to the minutes of the meetings, JS “said the reason of these remarks being made, was, that some little thing was circulating in the Society, that some persons were not going right in laying hands on the sick, &c.”
 After referencing the signs that are to follow those who believe (see Mark 16:17–18), JS went on to say “that there could be no more sin in any female laying hands on the sick than in wetting the face with water that it is no sin for any body to do it that has faith, or if the sick has faith to be heal’d by the administration.”
 (Relief Society Minute Book, 28 Apr.
 1842.)

 The initials “J.C.B.” were later inserted lightly in the journal by Willard Richards and probably refer to John C. Bennett.

 Land sales to Charles Ivins, James Ivins, George W. Harris, Benjamin Bird, Lavina Murphy, and Jesse Turpin were recorded under this date.
-(Trustees Land Book A, White Purchase, block 117, lots 3–4; block 118, lot 1; block 125, lot 1; block 140, lot 3; Hotchkiss Purchase, block 14, lot 4; block 100, lot 4; block 102, lots 2–4; block 109, lots 1, 4.)
+(Trustees Land Book A, White Purchase, block 117, lots 3–4; block 118, lot 2; block 125, lot 1; block 140, lot 3; Hotchkiss Purchase, block 17, lot 4; block 79, lot 1; block 100, lot 4; block 102, lots 2–4; block 109, lots 1, 4.)

 These instructions constituted a substantial change to the “endowment” as understood and practiced earlier by members of the church in Kirtland, Ohio.
-Richards, who participated in the events of 4 May 1842, made the brief summary of JS’s daylong temple instruction in this journal entry and also prepared the following description of the new endowment, which later became part of the JS multivolume manuscript history: JS instructed those present “in the principles and order of the priesthood, attending to washings & anointings, endowments, and the communications of keys, pertaining to the Aronic Priesthood, and so on to the highe[s]t order of the Melchisedec Pristhood, setting forth the order pertaining to the Ancient of days & all those plans & principles by which any one is enabled to secure the fulness of those blessings which has been prepared for the chu[r]ch of the first-born, and come up, and abide in the prese[n]ce of Eloheim in the eternal worlds.
-In this council was institutd the Ancient order of things for the fir[s]t time in these last days.”
-According to Richards, JS’s instructions “were of things spiritul, and to be received only by the spiritual minded: and there was nothing made known to these men but what will be made known to all saints, of the last days, so soon as they are prepared to recive, and a proper place is prepared to communicate them, even to the weakest of the saints; therefore let the saints be diligent in building the Temple and all houses which they have been or shall hereafter be commanded of God to build, and wait their time with patience, in all meekness faith, & perseverance unto the end, knowing assuredly that all these things refer[re]d to in this council are always governd by the principles of Revelation.”
+Richards, who participated in the events of 4 May 1842, made the brief summary of JS’s daylong temple instruction in this journal entry and also prepared the following description of the new endowment, which later became part of the JS multivolume manuscript history: JS instructed those present “in the principles and order of the priesthood, attending to washings & anointings, endowments, and the communications of keys, pertaining to the Aronic Priesthood, and so on to the highe[s]t order of the Melchisedec Pristhood, setting forth the order pertaining to the Ancient of days & all those plans & principles by which any one is enabled to secure the fulness of those blessings which has been prepared for the chu[r]ch of the first-born, and come up, and abide in the pesece [presence] of Eloheim in the eternal worlds.
+In this council was institutd the Ancient order of things for the fi[r]st time in these last days.”
+According to Richards, JS’s instructions “woere of things spiritul, and to be received only by the spiritual minded; and there was nothing made known to these men but what will be made known to all saints, of the last days, so soon as they are prepared to receive, and a proper place is prepared to communicate them, even to the weakest of the saints; therefore let the saints be diligent in building the Temple and all houses which they have been or shall hereafter be commanded of God to build, and wait their time with patience, in all meekness faith, & perseverance unto the end, knowing assuredly that all these things refer[re]d to in this council are always governd by the principles of Revelation.”
 (Historian’s Office, JS History, draft notes, 4 May 1842; see also JS History, vol. C-1, 1328–1329.)

 Willard Richards’s notes of this meeting indicate that JS and Hyrum Smith, having officiated in the ordinance the previous day for others, were endowed on this date.
 (Historian’s Office, JS History, draft notes, 5 May 1842; see also JS History, vol. C-1, 1329.)